 GWP is an accredited intergovernmental organisation (IGO) observer, which means it has been admitted by the Conference of the Parties as observers to the UNFCCC, and can nominate delegates to take part in the conference.
 Due to the coronavirus pandemic, COP26 is organised in a hybrid format, which means that many events will be both physical and online.
 Please note that changes may still occur in the below listed activities.
 All times are GMT.

 GWP is a strong leading partner in the collective effort of the COP26 Water Pavilion.
-An opening ceremony takes place at 12:30-13:30 and many activities are arranged in this space throughout the COP.
+An opening ceremony takes place at 08:30-09:30.
+Many activities are arranged in this space throughout the COP.

 At 14:00-15:00 GWP will speak at the FCDO Adaptation Action Coalition event at the Pavilion.

 At 17:30-18:30 “Water action as answer to climate change—collaborative action for resilience," with UN Water and the WMO Water and Climate Coalition of which GWP is a member of both.

 "Towards an International High-Level Panel on Water Investments for Africa" will take place in the Water Pavilion at 11:35-12:30.

 Also today, regional GWP voices will be heard and ground-level experience shared in an event on "Mobilising Corporate Finance on Water and Climate" at 16:00-17:00.
 This event is led by GWP South America.

 Water and Climate Coalition Leaders Briefing “Committing to an Integrated Global Water and Climate Agenda” at 11:00-12:00, place TBC.

 At 13:00, Senior Water & Climate Resilience Specialist Anjali Lohani will be participating in a GCA and OECD event entitled “Resilient Policies: Leveraging Water for National Climate Planning in the Resilience Hub.”